-.
-The game introduces a new storyline with over 130 hours of spoken dialogue by all NPCs.
-The player is now entitled to own real estate, ride horses, sail ships and can now recover health faster in-between battles.
-The game no longer offers player vs. player combat, even though the players can align themselves with the forces of evil if they so desire.
+EverQuest II features an updated 3D engine compared to its predecessor.
+The game introduces a new story line with over 130 hours of spoken dialogue by all non-player characters (NPCs).
+The player is now entitled to own real estate, ride horses, sail ships, and can now recover health faster in-between battles.
+The game no longer offers player vs. player (PvP) combat, even though the players can align themselves with the forces of evil if they so desire.

 - "无尽的任务II" -- Chinese title (simplified)